PDLT-University-of-York/test-split-site/docs/ultra/site-template.md

 </div>

-These metrics are calculated based on three broad compliance areas:
+These metrics are computed based on three broad compliance areas:

 ???
 Abstract "Structure"

     The Site Design Principles require content to be organised in a way that guides students through the module; in most cases a sequential weekly organisation (or unit, block etc.) is expected to support this.
 This could be separate sequential sections or sequential pages within a single module content section.

+    The compliance reporting uses section and item naming, location and content types to attempt to classify the *visible* overall content structure:

+    - sections and/or items
+    - materials container with sub-sections and/or items
+    - lecture series (Chemistry only)
+    - block (Psychology core only)
+    - not classifiable

+    The organisation of items within this overall structure is also classified based on item naming and location:

+    - sequential (eg. folders for Week 1, Week 2 etc.)
+    - format-based (eg. separate folders for lectures, workshops etc.)
+    - mix of sequential and format
+    - not classifiable

-    The compliance reporting uses section and item naming and locations to attempt to classify the *visible* content structure.
-This is then evaluated based on how well it aligns with the expected template structure.
+    The overall structure and item organisation of the site is then evaluated based on how well it aligns with the expected template structure.

     **Site structure evaluation**